 Ulm Minster, in the German state of Baden-Württemberg, was once notorious for being the tallest church in the world.
 Today what is drawing attention is that its tower’s 160 metres or so of historical significance might come crashing down – because of the streams of urine crumbling its foundations.

 While peeing on the side of a church might seem in poor taste, one would never expect for it to have such a devastating effect.

 Then again, the old adage does warn that water is more powerful than stone, particularly when it is bolstered with acidic compounds like ammonia.
-This fact is confirmed by stonemasons hired to assess the damage caused by frequent repeated splattering of urine on the church, which is actually eroding its foundation.
-To deter people from doing so, the city has since doubled the fine from €50 to €100 for choosing to relieve oneself on the lower walls of the Ulm Minster.
+This fact is confirmed by stonemasons hired to assess the damage caused by frequent, repeated splattering of urine on the church, which is actually eroding its foundation.
+To deter people from doing so, the city doubled the fine from €50 to €100 for choosing to relieve oneself on the lower walls of the Ulm Minster, which has a tower 161.5 metres (530ft) high.
 Yet, so far, it doesn’t seem to be making much of a difference.
 In fact, one of the stonemasons has said that in the last year or so, the frequency of people who come to urinate — and even vomit — on the church may have actually increased.

-The church took over 500 years to complete, built between the years of 1377 and 1890.
+The church took more than 500 years to complete, built between the years of 1377 and 1890.
 Today, for those willing to climb 768 steps to the top, a spectacular view of the surrounding Alps awaits.
-Doing so may not be safe for much longer if things continue as they have been in terms of the pee problem.
-Either way, it seems that the issue is nothing personal against the church itself, but rather driven by a mere need to answer nature’s call.
+Doing so may not be safe for much longer if the pee problem fails to evaporate.
+It seems that the issue is nothing to do with a direct statement against the church itself, but just driven by a need to answer nature’s call.
 Still, preserving its foundations simply by choosing to go somewhere else seems like a pretty easy way to be a conscious visitor or a good citizen.